jafingerhut/core.btree-vector/doc/intro.md

 might have 0 children, if we hit case (split4) earlier.
 This possibility is covered by the case below.

 Case (split6): F has 0 children.
-This case can noly occur if we have hit case (split4) earlier, when the removed node had a right sibling.
+This case can only occur if we have hit case (split4) earlier, when the removed node had a right sibling.
 Thus the current F must have a right sibling, too.
 Remove the current F, which like case (split4) reduces the number of children of the current F's parent by 1, and we might hit this case again, but eventually at some ancestor of the current F we must hit a different case.

+It is possible that the root node might have only one child remaining, even if we never hit case (split1), e.g. if we hit case (split4) for the left child of the root, and removed it, when the root had only two children to start with.
+If so, since there are at least B+1 leaves, make that one child of the root become the new root node.

 ### Efficient B-tree concatenate operations